samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

 - It's acceptable to say "unknown" if the debate doesn't provide enough clarity

 **Don't Favor Defensive Positions**
-- Don't assume the original work (question or answer) is correct by default
+- Don't assume the original answer is correct by default
 - Give equal weight to constructive challenges and defenses
 - Bob's initial position gets no presumption of correctness